-Uses of Funds: These funds are used (i) as security for outstanding Guarantee Revenue Bonds as permitted by 40 CFR 35.3120(d) & (e) and (ii) as a source of payment for the outstanding Guarantee Revenue Bonds and outstanding State Match Revenue Bonds as permitted by 40 CFR 35.
-3120(d) & (f) and 40 CFR
+Sources of Funds: Funds held in this account come from federal capitalization grants drawn when as permitted by 40 CFR 35.3120(d) & (e) and (ii) as a source of payment for the outstanding Guarantee Revenue Bonds and outstanding State Match Revenue Bonds as permitted by 40 CFR 35.
+3120(d) & (f) and 40 CFR 35.3135(b)(2), respectively.
+This use both directly and indirectly furthers the primary purpose of the CWSRF Program by making financing for qualified Proposed Projects